frozn/TipTac/README.md

 - added option "General->Show Player Guild Rank Title->Format" to also show player guild rank level in addition to guild rank title
 - added option "Combat->Hide Tips" and "Combat->Hide Tips In Combat" to hide frame and/or world unit tips or all tips in or out of combat
 - added option in "ItemRef" to show stack count of items in tooltip
+- added refresh anchoring of shopping tooltips after re-anchoring of tip to prevent overlapping tooltips
 - considered debuff border for aura positions
 - splitted options for auras from spells
 - option "General->Show Who Targets the Unit" now evaluates the visible nameplates when ungrouped